git-submariner/oddlyspecific/content/resources/Good Houdini Resources.md

 Here you can find some resources that helped me learn and still help me understand all of this better.

 ## Blog Style Content
-- [Entagma](https://entagma.com/) - If you want to understand understanding and also a little bit of [[Houdini]], watch everything they make
+- [Entagma](https://entagma.com/) - If you want to understand understanding & also a little bit of [[Houdini]], watch everything they make
 - [John Kunz](https://wiki.johnkunz.com/index.php?title=Main_Page)- Crazy talented guy.
 Great streams 5/5
 - [Toadstorm](https://www.toadstorm.com/blog/) - one of the classic people you'll come across when learning.
 You've maybe even seen [Oil And Water](https://www.toadstorm.com/blog/?p=652) before you even started learning [[Houdini]].
 - [Matt's (Tokeru) CG Wiki](https://www.tokeru.com/cgwiki/index.php?title=Main_Page) - The one wiki besides the Houdini Doc